Video Deblurring by Fitting to Test Data: Abstract

 \section{Abstract}

-We present a novel approach to video deblurring by fitting a deep network to the test video.
-One key observation is that some frames in a video with motion blur are much sharper than others, and thus we can transfer the texture information in those sharp frames to blurry frames.
+Motion blur in videos captured by autonomous vehicles and robots can degrade their perception capability.
+In this work, we present a novel approach to video deblurring by fitting a deep network to the test video.
+Our key observation is that some frames in a video with motion blur are much sharper than others, and thus we can transfer the texture information in those sharp frames to blurry frames.
 Our approach heuristically selects sharp frames from a video and then trains a convolutional neural network on these sharp frames.
 The trained network often absorbs enough details in the scene to perform deblurring on all the video frames.
 As an internal learning method, our approach has no domain gap between training and test data, which is a problematic issue for existing video deblurring approaches.
 The conducted experiments on real-world video data show that our model can reconstruct clearer and sharper videos than state-of-the-art video deblurring approaches.
-Code and data are available at \url{https://github.com/xrenaa/Deblur-by-Fitting}.

-\section{Introduction}
+\section{INTRODUCTION}

-Video deblurring is a task to recover sharp videos with high fidelity from daily videos with motion blur.
-A video captured by a handheld smartphone or a moving camera often contains undesirable motion blur in some frames of the video.
-In practice, users may apply video deblurring techniques to make the video sharper so that the fine details in each frame can be recovered.
+For autonomous robots, videos are often captured while the cameras are moving and thus motion blur is an inevitable visual artifact in the captured video.
+Motion blur is mainly caused by the fast movement of the camera or moving objects in the environment.
+The motion blur in videos captured by self-driving cars is often severe, which may hinder its perception performance.
 For instance, a dashcam video may contain critical information about a car plate in some frames that appear to be blurry, and a user would want to recover the underlying details.

 Recovering sharp frames from a blurry video is still challenging for learning-based methods due to the domain gap between training and testing data.
-For example, a model trained on a dataset captured in a library may have bad performance when tested on daily videos captured in a supermarket.
+For example, a model trained on a dataset captured by a dashcam in the streets may have bad performance when tested on videos captured by a drone.
 Moreover, since it is hard to capture the corresponding sharp and blurry real-world videos, researchers synthesize blurry videos by averaging sharp videos at a high frame rate.
 As illustrated in Figure \ref{fig:observation} (c), the model trained on synthetic data in a different scenario fails to handle the motion blur in a real-world video in daily life.
 Therefore, the state-of-the-art video deblurring methods often produce poor results on real-scene videos.

 Researchers have proposed various ideas to address the domain gap issue for video deblurring, but their actual performance is still not satisfactory yet.
 Kupyn et al.~\cite{KupynBMMM18,kupyn2019deblurgan} improved the generalization ability of the pre-trained model by estimating the residual between blurry and clear frames.
 As illustrated in Figure~\ref{fig:observation}, the results are still far from perfect in general scenes.
 Ulyanov et al.~\cite{DIP} demonstrated that high-frequency information was generated in the posterior phase of the training process.
 This property forms the basis of internal learning for video deblurring.
 Ren et al.~\cite{ren2019neural} and Asim et al.~\cite{asim2019blind} estimated blur kernels frame by frame with deep image prior~\cite{DIP}.
 While these approaches precluded the problem of the domain gap, they still relied on handcrafted prior and had poor performance on real-world blur, as shown in Figure~\ref{fig:TOG}.